Cultural Facilities Fund

 You do not need approval from the Mass Cultural Council after submitting the Intent to Apply to continue with the full application.
 Mass Cultural Council staff will contact you if any eligibility issues are identified.

-- Complete the remaining online Feasibility and Technical Assistance application including any updates or changes to the organization information in your user profile and the Project Information tab.
+- Complete the online application including any updates or changes to the organization information in your user profile and the Project Information tab.